betocmn/keenfortasks/README.md

 ### REST Playground

-Again, enabled here for testing purposes: Go to our [REST Swagger](https://keenfortasks.netlify.app/.netlify/functions/api/swagger)
+Again, enabled here for testing purposes: Go to the REST Swagger Playground at https://keenfortasks.netlify.app/.netlify/functions/rest/api/swagger.

 ## Running the project for the first time